jnschw/promptGenML/README.md

 ## Conclusion

-PromptML isn't a new data format—it's a new perspective on creative prompting: structured, modular, transparent, and sustainable.
+PromptGenML isn't a new data format—it's a new perspective on creative prompting: structured, modular, transparent, and sustainable.
 It helps humans and machines **understand complexity**, **structure creativity**, and **collaboratively design reproducible content**.

-PromptML not only strengthens creative self-work, but can also serve as a **bridging technology** – between free prompting and structured authoring systems.
+PromptGenML not only strengthens creative self-work, but can also serve as a **bridging technology** – between free prompting and structured authoring systems.

-PromptML itself is not intended as a commercial product, but rather as a tool for structured work with AI-generated content.
+PromptGenML itself is not intended as a commercial product, but rather as a tool for structured work with AI-generated content.